 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - O Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
+These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
 If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."

 Also, by law, the categories of drugs listed below are not covered by Medicare.
-However, some of these drugs may be covered for you under your MassHealth Standard (Medicaid) drug coverage as indicated below.
+However, some of these drugs may be covered for you under your MassHealth Standard (Medicaid) drug coverage, as indicated below.

 - Non-prescription drugs (also called over-the-counter drugs).
-Certain over-the-counter drugs are covered for you under your MassHealth Standard (Medicaid) drug coverage. - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations.
-Certain vitamins and mineral products are covered for you under your MassHealth Standard (Medicaid) drug coverage.
+Certain over-the-counter drugs are covered for you under your MassHealth Standard (Medicaid) drug coverage. - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms.
+Certain drugs for relief of cough or cold symptoms are covered for you under your MassHealth Standard (Medicaid) drug coverage. - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations

-- Drugs when used for the treatment of sexual or erectile dysfunction, such as Viagra, Cialis, Levitra, and Caverject - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations.
+Certain vitamins and mineral products are covered for you under your MassHealth Standard (Medicaid) drug coverage. - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale